magento/merchdocs/src/system/saas.md

 ## SaaS projects and identifiers {#saasenv}

 Commerce Services are made up of SaaS projects and identifiers.
 A SaaS project is a grouping of SaaS identifiers.
 A SaaS identifier defines a data space that is used to collect and store data that enables Commerce Services to work.
-Some of this data may be exported from Adobe Commerce and some may be collected from shopper behavior on the storefront.
+Some of this data may be exported from Commerce and some may be collected from shopper behavior on the storefront.
 That data is then persisted to secure cloud storage.

 In the case of Product Recommendations, the SaaS identifier contains catalog and behavioral data.
-You can point an Adobe Commerce instance to a SaaS identifier by [selecting that SaaS data space]({% link configuration/services/saas.md %}) in the Adobe Commerce configuration.
+You can point a Commerce instance to a SaaS identifier by [selecting that SaaS data space]({% link configuration/services/saas.md %}) in the Commerce configuration.

 {:.bs-callout-warning}
-You should use your production SaaS identifier only on your production Adobe Commerce installation to avoid data collisions.
+You should use your production SaaS identifier only on your production Commerce installation to avoid data collisions.
 Otherwise, you risk polluting your production site data with testing data, which will cause deployment delays.
 For example, your production product data could be mistakenly overwritten from staging data, such as staging URLs.

 SaaS identifiers are designed to support multiple different websites, identified by their website codes.
 Data from the same website gets compiled together and separated from data from other websites.
-This allows you to reuse one SaaS identifier by multiple Adobe Commerce installations, as long as all websites have unique codes specified.
+This allows you to reuse one SaaS identifier by multiple Commerce installations, as long as all websites have unique codes specified.
 Otherwise, you risk overwriting your data for the same website.

-When you create a SaaS project, Adobe Commerce generates one or more SaaS identifiers depending on whether or not you have an Adobe Commerce license:
+When you create a SaaS project, Commerce generates one or more SaaS identifiers depending on whether or not you have an Adobe Commerce license:

 - **Adobe Commerce** - One production environment; two testing environments